swmannepalli/MicrosoftFabric-CI-CD/configuration/start.md

 # Module 1: Environment Setup - Getting Started

+## 🎯 Module Objectives

+By the end of this module, you will have:
+- ✅ Installed all required tools (Git, Python)
+- ✅ Set up fabric-cli and fabric-cicd packages
+- ✅ Connected to Microsoft Fabric portal
+- ✅ Cloned the workshop repository

 ## 📝 Exercise 1: Install Git

 > **Goal:** Install Git version control system on your machine.